-18.1 In the case of Class A PRSI contributors, the, IB1 and Med1 Social Welfare Certificates must be submitted by the teacher to the DEASP if an illness exceeds 6 consecutive days.
+18.1 Where the Department is the Paymaster, in the case of Class A PRSI contributors, the IB1 and Med1 Social Welfare Certificates must be submitted by the SNA to the DEASP if an illness exceeds 6 consecutive days.
 This is required for compliance with PRSI regulations.
-Information Note.
+Information Note Where the ETB is the Paymaster, the SNA should comply with the ETB's policy on claiming Illness Benefit.